AVIDA: Alternating method for Visualizing and Integrating Data: Methods

 \subsection{Metrics, parameters, hardware}

 The metrics used in Section~\ref{sec:experiments} are described in detail in this section.
-For reproducibility, we also include the hardware settings under which these experiments were run and the user selected parameters employed to obtain our numerical results.
+For reproducibility, we also include the hardware settings under which these experiments were run and the user-selected parameters employed to obtain our numerical results.\\